 The water appropriated shall be limited to the quantity which can be beneficially used and shall not exceed 0.38 acre-feet per year to be collected from 01/01 to 12/31 and as permitted in the diversion season specified in the current version of the State Water Board's Cannabis Policy, whichever is more restrictive.
-The total storage capacity shall not exceed 0.39 acrefeet.
+The total storage capacity shall not exceed 0.39 acre-feet.
 The rate of diversion to storage shall not exceed 42,000 gallons per day (gpd) or the diversion rate specified in the current version of the State Water Board's Cannabis Policy, whichever is more restrictive.

-5. No water shall be diverted or used under this right unless the water right holder is in compliance with all applicable PLN-bbhildibhs/mounting-the numeric and narrative instruction of the State Water Board's
+5. No water shall be diverted or used under this right unless the water right holder is in compliance with all applicable conditions, including the numeric and narrative instream flow requirements, of the current version of the State Water Board's